Jodenee/Voyager/docs/index.md

 - Simple: Voyager is curated to be easily utilized by both beginner and advanced scripters.
 - Flexible: Voyager is curated to be modular as to fit as many use cases as possible.
 - Pre-request data validation: Voyager comes with built in validation functions that automatically validate any data you give it before making an HTTP request.
-This is done to mitigate making pointless requests to the proxy as making too many bad requests may get you temporarily or indefinitely banned from the proxy.
+This is done to mitigate making pointless requests to the proxy, as making too many bad requests may get you temporarily or indefinitely banned from the proxy.

 ---